-72.-(1) A person shall not exhibit in Singapore any light which -

-- (a) by reason of its glare or any other cause or character of the light, is liable to endanger aircraft or interfere with the provision of air traffic control service for aerodrome traffic at any aerodrome; or - (b) by reason of its liability to be mistaken for an aeronautical light, is liable to endanger aircraft.
+- 72.-(1) A person shall not exhibit in Singapore any light which - (a) by reason of its glare or any other cause or character of the light, is liable to endanger aircraft or interfere with the provision of air traffic control service for aerodrome traffic at any aerodrome; or

-(2) A person shall not direct or shine any light, or cause or permit any light to be directed or shone at an aircraft such that the safety of the aircraft is or is likely to be endangered.

-(3) A person shall not conduct any outdoor light display unless -

-- (a) the person has in force a permit granted under sub-paragraph (4) authorising him to do so; and - (b) the person conducts the outdoor light display in accordance with the conditions of that permit.

-(4) The Chief Executive may grant a written permit in such form or manner as he may determine, and subject to such conditions as he thinks fit.

-(5) An application for a permit under sub-paragraph (3) shall be submitted -

-- (a) in such form as may be determined by the Chief Executive and shall include any documents or information as the Chief Executive may require; and - (b) no later than 7 working days before the date on which the activity in sub-paragraph (3) is intended to be carried out.

-(6) A permit granted under sub-paragraph (4) shall be valid for such period as may be specified therein.

-(7) An authorised person may require a person whom he has reasonable grounds to suspect is just about to contravene, has just contravened or is contravening any provision in this paragraph, to furnish his name, address or such other proof of identity on demand.

-(8) Any person who -
+- (b) by reason of its liability to be mistaken for an aeronautical light, is liable to endanger aircraft. - (2) A person shall not direct or shine any light, or cause or permit any light to be directed or shone at an aircraft such that the safety of the aircraft is or is likely to be endangered. - (3) A person shall not conduct any outdoor light display unless - (a) the person has in force a permit granted under sub-paragraph (4) authorising him to do so; and - (b) the person conducts the outdoor light display in accordance with the conditions of that permit. - (4) The Chief Executive may grant a written permit in such form or manner as he may determine, and subject to such conditions as he thinks fit. - (5) An application for a permit under sub-paragraph (3) shall be submitted - (a) in such form as may be determined by the Chief Executive and shall include any documents or information as the Chief Executive may require; and - (b) no later than 7 working days before the date on which the activity in sub-paragraph (3) is intended to be carried out. - (6) A permit granted under sub-paragraph (4) shall be valid for such period as may be specified therein. - (7) An authorised person may require a person whom he has reasonable grounds to suspect is just about to contravene, has just contravened or is contravening any provision in this paragraph, to furnish his name, address or such other proof of identity on demand. - (8) Any person who - (a) refuses, or without reasonable excuse, fails to comply with sub-paragraph (7); - (b) in furnishing any information so required under sub-paragraph (7) makes a statement which he knows to be false, or recklessly makes a statement which is false; or shall be guilty of an offence.

-- (a) refuses, or without reasonable excuse, fails to comply with sub-paragraph (7); - (b) in furnishing any information so required under sub-paragraph (7) makes a statement which he knows to be false, or recklessly makes a statement which is false; or - (c) wilfully obstructs or impedes any authorised person acting in the exercise of a power conferred on him by or under sub-paragraph (7),
+(c) wilfully obstructs or impedes any authorised person acting in the exercise of a power conferred on him by or under sub-paragraph (7),

-(9) Any person who -

-(a) fails to comply with any condition in a permit granted to him under this paragraph; or

-(b) contravenes any provision in sub-paragraph (1), (2) or (3),

-- (10) For the purposes of this paragraph - (a) aerodrome shall include a military aerodrome; - (b) aircraft shall include a military aircraft; and - (c) "outdoor light display" means a display of one or more lights which includes any searchlight, laser-beam, fireworks or any other type of high intensity light that projects into airspace for purposes of entertainment.
+- (9) Any person who - (a) fails to comply with any condition in a permit granted to him under this paragraph; or - (b) contravenes any provision in sub-paragraph (1), (2) or (3), shall be guilty of an offence. - (10) For the purposes of this paragraph - (a) aerodrome shall include a military aerodrome; - (b) aircraft shall include a military aircraft; and - (c) "outdoor light display" means a display of one or more lights which includes any searchlight, laser-beam, fireworks or any other type of high intensity light that projects into airspace for purposes of entertainment.